miljanica86/learn-git/README.md

 Precondition:
--Create word/txt or any other document where you are going to collect all commands that you are going to use in these exercies below.
+-Create word or any other document where you are going to collect all commands that you are going to type in these exercies below.
-That document will help us to track your work and solutions.
+That document will help us to track your work and solutions, so don't forger to store those.
 -Download and install git (https://git-scm.com/downloads).
 There is also built-in GUI tool that comes with this instalation, but I suggest downloading and instaling https://atom.io/ which is simplier and easier to work with (for example use it to resolve merge conflicts in exercise 4)
+During all these exercises you may have some issues to do what is requested or to get some errors.
+There are some tricky situations added on purpose, to force you to investigate on internet how to resolve and to understand git.

 1.
 -Create public repository on your github account